 By Karyn Greenstreet

-You design an amazing class, a brilliant coaching program, a winning mastermind group.
-Prospective clients step forward and express interest.
+You’ve design an amazing mastermind group (or a winning class, or a brilliant coaching program).
+Prospective members step forward and express interest.

 Whoa!
 Hold on there!

 Take a breath.
 It’s not as dark as it appears.

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.